Black-legged kittiwake

 Population size on Bjørnøya and Spitsbergen

 For each colony, the population size is shown as a percentage of the average in the colony during the entire monitoring period.
-The time series represents active nests in delimited parts of the colony, so-called plots.
+The time series represents active nests in delimited parts of the colony, so-called monitoring plots.
 The time series for the different colonies can be on different scales, therefore, by using percentage of the average the time series can be shown on a common scale.
-The kittiwake population in Svalbard and on Bjørnøya declined in the years prior to 2002–2003.
+The kittiwake population on Spitsbergen and on Bjørnøya declined in the years leading up to the mid-2000s.
 Most of the colonies and have since been stable.

 Details on these data